iSpellcaster/pico8rle/README.md

 Running the script will output the data needed to use in pico8 on stdout.
 This includes a rle string for the image and a palette str (if `--pal 2` is used)

+## Limitations
+Expects a 128x128 image.
+Other image sizes not supported at the moment.

 ## pico8 functions to use the output
 Use the following methods to use the encoded image